Pathfinder - Titan Mauler Barbarian Handbook

 This build is easy.
 It's very easy.
 It requires a stunningly small number of feats, one magic item (your weapon), and access to Enlarge Person by one or more methods.
 This leaves a ton of flexibility in your build for feats, rage powers, and other considerations.

 In this case, either option works.
 The difference between the vanilla Barbarian's Strength bonus and the Unchained Barbarian's flat attack/damage bonus amounts to roughly 1 damage per attack (maybe 2 depending on your original Strength score).
 This biggest difference is which version of rage powers you want.

 Barbarian Class Features

-Evade Reach (Ex): It's a very good day when you have reach, but the giant/dragon/dinosaur you're fighting doesn't.
-Of course, you're going to charging into melee where this will only matter for the first round or two.
+(Ex): It's a very good day when you have reach, but the giant/dragon/dinosaur you're fighting doesn't.
+Of course, you're going to charge into melee where this will only matter for the first round or two.
 Unless you're built to make a lot of attacks of opportunity (which this archetype doesn't help with), this won't be very important.

 Totem Barbarian technically counts, but you get that for free.
 There are no other compatible archetypes, and you don't need them.